fallen-icarus/cardano-swaps/README.md

 3. The beacon is minted to an address protected by the `cardano-swaps` spending script for a particular trading pair.
 4. The beacon is minted to an address with a staking credential (either a pubkey or a script).
 5. The datum of the output containing the beacon must have the proper beacon symbol.
+6. The beacon must be stored with a minimum of 20 ADA.

 Once the beacon is minted to the swap address, the spending script does not allow consuming the beacon's UTxO *unless* the beacon is being burned.
 This is done to prevent beacons from being sent to unrelated addresses.

+The 20 ADA is a deposit that can be reclaimed upon closing the address.

 #### Burning Requirements
 Since minting and spending beacons are so heavily controlled, there is no reason to regulate burning.
 Burning is always allowed as long as the burn redeemer is only used to burn beacons.